Get answers for your health queries from top Doctors for FREE!

 Is there a risk of death due to a heart attack after bypass surgery?

-As per the research, studies stated that the risk of death due to heart attack after bypass surgery is about 2.5%.
+As per the research, studies stated that the risk of death due to a heart attack after bypass surgery is about 2.5%.
 The risk of death increases with the growing age of people, which is about 7% for patients above 70 years of age.
-Apart from this, a person’s history of heart failure or diabetes or having a critical operation in the past.
+Apart from this, a person’s history of heart failure, diabetes, or having had a critical operation in the past.

-If a person doesn’t receive immediate and proper medical treatment in such a case there’s a higher concern of getting a heart attack.
-The American Heart Association says that the risk of death is lesser for people who act quickly within an hour of seeing the symptoms rather than those who receive the treatment later.
+If a person doesn’t receive immediate and proper medical treatment in such a case, there’s a higher concern of getting a heart attack.
+The American Heart Association says that the risk of death is less for people who act quickly within an hour of seeing the symptoms than for those who receive treatment later.

-Hence if you observe any kind of symptoms related to heart attack, it’s important to get immediate medical attention from the doctors to reduce any risks of death and damage to the heart.
+Hence, if you observe any symptoms related to a heart attack, it’s important to get immediate medical attention from the doctors to reduce any risks of death and damage to the heart.

 Statins, beta-blockers, ACE inhibitors, angiotensin receptor blockers (ARBs), and aspirin are some of them.
-There are many steps that patients need to take care of to help reduce their risk of heart attack after bypass surgery.
+Patients need to take many steps to help reduce their risk of heart attack after bypass surgery.

 By following these steps and working closely with your doctor, you can help reduce your risk of having a heart attack after bypass surgery.